 There are so many reasons to listen to music!
 It’s fun, relaxing, and entertaining.
 Also, the right music can help you to concentrate.
 For example, I like listening to music around the clock, especially when working or taking a break.

-Plus, we now have an unlimited selection of artists, genres, albums, and songs that we can choose from with the latest streaming services.
-I can listen to my favorite bands or browse through the upcoming artists’ releases.
+Plus, we now have an unlimited selection of artists, genres, albums, and songs that we can choose from with the latest streaming services, although this choice may be a little more restricted for some, such as young children or those looking for the real answer to listening haram to stay compliant with their faith.
+Thanks to streaming services, I can listen to my favorite bands or browse through the upcoming artists’ releases.
 The choice is endless.

 But how do we convert all those MP3s and digital information into acoustic energy, aka sound?
 To hear the music, our ears need a piece of gear that generates sound waves (previously passed through a DA converter): headphones or loudspeakers.
 Let’s see the main features of both pieces of equipment.